patrickfrey/mewa/README.md

  - _Mewa_ is **not a framework**.
 It is not instrumented with configuration or plug-ins.
 The program logic is entirely implemented by the compiler front-end author in _Lua_.
 In other words: You write the compiler front-end with _Lua_ using _Mewa_ and not with _Mewa_ using _Lua_ as binding language.
  - _Mewa_ is **not optimized for collaborative work**.
  - _Mewa_ provides no support for the evaluation of different paths of code generation. **It leaves all analytical optimization steps to the backend**.
+ - _Mewa_ is file-in, file-out, and not suited for implementing Jit compilation.
  - _Mewa_ does not aim to offer you the greatest variety of possibilities.
 There exist feature-richer compiler-compilers. _Mewa_ aims to **bring projects considered endless for a single person within reach**.

 # LLVM IR